Enjoy This Post? Share the Love!

 5 Overlooked Solo Traveler Tips: Tip One: Packing:

 - Socks: Pack socks even in the tropics.
 I found that out on a hot porch floor to enter a Buddhist temple.
 In the Amazon rainforest with brambles, socks are key.
+They help in malaria zones to keep the mosquitos away.

 5 Overlooked Solo Traveler Tips: Tip Two: Bank Cards: